MaJerle/lwmem/docs/get-started/index.rst

 Download from releases
 **********************

-All releases are available on Github releases `releases area <https://github.com/MaJerle/lwmem/releases>`_.
+All releases are available on Github `releases area <https://github.com/MaJerle/lwmem/releases>`_.

 Clone from Github
 *****************